 Zinc is involved in the normal functioning of the sebaceous glands in the skin (which produce oil) and helps to repair skin damage and keep skin soft and supple.
 Zinc-rich foods include fish, lean red meat, wholegrains, poultry, nuts, seeds and shellfish.

-...is a skin condition that usually begins as patchy redness, often on the hands by can appear anywhere on the skin.
+Eczema is a skin condition that usually begins as patchy redness, often on the hands but can appear anywhere on the skin.
 Although there are many triggers, one of the most common is food sensitivity.
 The most common offending foods are milk, eggs, fish, cheese, nuts and food additives.
 Omega-3 fats, zinc and vitamin E may help reduce symptoms.

 All health content on bbcgoodfood.com is provided for general information only, and should not be treated as a substitute for the medical advice of your own doctor or any other health care professional.
 If you have any concerns about your general health, you should contact your local health care provider.
 See our website terms and conditions for more information.